rotti-dev/rotti-dev.github.io/privacy.md

 # Privacy Policy & Datenschutzerklärung

-This page contains the Privacy Policy for the mobile application **Data Clicker** in English and German.
+This page contains the Privacy Policy for the mobile application **Data Core** in English and German.

 ---